slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Stop measuring days by degree of productivity and start experiencing them by degree of presence."
 -- Alan Watts*

-> *"Dream as if you'll live forever.
-Live as if you'll die today."
+> *"Dream as if you’ll live forever.
+Live as if you’ll die today."
 -- James Dean*

 > *"We are always complaining that our days are few, and acting as though there would be no end of them."